In case you belong to the impatient fraction and want to check the truth behind the claimed 15 seconds immediately,

 DAB Transmitter Accuracy: The requirements in the DAB Standard with respect to the frequency accuracy of a DAB transmitter are surprisingly low.
 ETSI EN 302 077-1 V1.1.1 (2005-01) states in 220.127.116.11:

 A deviation of 100 Hz at a frequency of 200MHz corresponds to a deviation of 0.5ppm, an astonishingly high value for a transmitter in a Single Frequency Network (SFN).

 The centre frequency of the RF signal shall not deviate more than 10 % of the relevant carrier spacing from its nominal value.
 This results in the following allowance for frequency deviation:

 Single-frequency networks (SFN), in particular, place very stringent requirements on the frequency accuracy of a DAB transmitter of less than 10–9.

 A frequency deviation of 10–9 at 200MHz equals to 0.2Hz or 200mHz, a factor of 500(!) better than required in the standard.

 Anyway, I assume here that for our purpose the accuracy of the transmitter as a frequency reference is more than sufficient.

 What you need:

 Of course!
 We could ask ourselves if we now can forget about expensive (ok, not so much any more) TCXO receivers, usually having a frequency accuracy of around 1ppm.
-TCXO means "Thermally Controlled Xtal Oscillator" and usually denotes a quartz oscillator kept at a constant temperature, achieved by some controlled heating.
+TCXO means "Temperature Compensated Xtal Oscillator" and usually denotes a quartz oscillator containing a crystal cut in such a way that it is not much affected by temperature variations.
 The answer is "yes, but", the "but" translating to "only at the temperature of the measurement", being in reality a "No, we can't".

 You seem to belong to the curious, because you are still here!
 You could ask, if it is possible in some way to check or even improve our measurement.
 The answer is a clear "Yes, of course we can!".